Authentic Jordanian Mansaf

 • The sauce must be neither too thick nor too runny; it should have the consistency of thin gravy.

 • Authentic Mansaf, like most Middle Eastern rice dishes, is topped with crunchy toasted or fried nuts.
 Don’t skip this step because it adds a unique flavor and crunch to the rice.
-Here’s a tip: fry the nuts in butter or ghee right before serving.
+Here’s a tip: fry the nuts in ghee right before serving.

 • Use a pressure cooker instead of a regular cooking pot to cook the lamb faster.
 In less than an hour, the meat will be tender.